 Who Must Complete an e-timesheet:

 Not every employee will use the e-timesheet.
-It is designed to be used by employees who normally complete a paper “standard timesheet” or “multi-building timesheet”.
-Employees whose hours are typically reported on a building register will continue to have their hours reported that way at this time.
+Schools who are in the hybrid model (stage 1,2,etc), and any employees who completed paper timesheets (pre-COVID) complete the e-timesheet.
+Employees (not at a school that has transitioned to hybrid or in person) whose hours are typically reported on a building register will continue to have their hours reported that way at this time.
 This means school clerks will continue to complete the normal teacher register, reporting teacher absences as has always been done.
 The register is still due at the end of each pay period.
 In addition, employees who complete special timesheets (such as trades and custodians) will continue to report their time on their typical paper timesheet, on the normal pay period due dates.

 Overview of the e-timesheet process: